Picture of STG Divorce Law

 However, Illinois law has a peculiarity which is again, somewhat unkind to fathers: once a Denial of Paternity form has been signed, the mother and biological father must complete the VAP.
 If they do not, or if they do and then decide to rescind it, the husband or ex-husband is once again legally responsible for support of the child.
 It has been alleged that this places an undue burden on husbands, but so far no amendment to the law has been proposed.

-If you are in a position where you need to establish or disprove paternity of your child, the Wheaton, IL firm of Sullivan, Taylor & Gumina, P.C. can help.
+If you are in a position where you need to establish or disprove the paternity of your child, the Naperville, IL firm of Sullivan, Taylor & Gumina, P.C. can help.
 Call us today.